The year is 2026 and Justin Bieber’s post-rehab comeback single begins to blare over your condo’s speakers.

 Non-Apple users, however, will see more competition for their business.

 Google already has a sizeable advantage in the machine learning field.
-Because of their globally dominant search engine, popular ecosystem of cloud-based services like Chrome, Gmail, and Google Docs, and Android (the world’s largest mobile operating system), Google has access to over 1.5 billion smartphone users.
+Because of their globally dominant search engine, the popular ecosystem of cloud-based services like Chrome, Gmail, and Google Docs, and Android (the world’s largest mobile operating system), Google has access to over 1.5 billion smartphone users.
 This is why heavy Google and Android users will likely choose a future version of Google’s VA system, Google Now, to power their lives.

 While seen as an underdog due to its near non-existent market share in the smartphone market, Microsoft’s operating system, Windows, is still the dominant operating system among personal desktops and laptops.
 With its 2015 rollout of Windows 10, billions of Windows users around the world will be introduced to Microsoft’s VA, Cortana.
 Active Windows users will then have an incentive to download Cortana into their iOS or Android phones to ensure everything they do within the Windows ecosystem gets shared with their smartphones on the go.